Blueberry

 Blueberries are a widely distributed and widespread group of perennial flowering plants with blue or purple berries.
 They are classified in the section Cyanococcus within the genus Vaccinium.
-Vaccinium also includes cranberries, bilberries, huckleberries and Madeira blueberries.
 Commercial blueberries—both wild (lowbush) and cultivated (highbush)—are all native to North America.
 The highbush varieties were introduced into Europe during the 1930s.

 Blueberries are usually prostrate shrubs that can vary in size from 10 cm to 4 m in height.
-In commercial production of blueberries, the species with small, pea-size berries growing on low-level bushes are known as "lowbush blueberries" (synonymous with "wild"), while the species with larger berries growing on taller, cultivated bushes are known as "highbush blueberries".
-Canada is the leading producer of lowbush blueberries, while the United States produces some 40% of the world supply of highbush blueberries.
+In the commercial production of blueberries, the species with small, pea-size berries growing on low-level bushes is known as "lowbush blueberries" (synonymous with "wild"), while the species with larger berries growing on taller, cultivated bushes is known as "highbush blueberries".
+Canada is the leading producer of lowbush blueberries, while the United States produces some 29% of the world's supply of highbush blueberries.

-Origin and history of cultivation

-The genus Vaccinium has a mostly circumpolar distribution, with species mainly present in North America, Europe, and Asia.
-Many commercially available species with English common names including "blueberry" are from North America, particularly Atlantic Canada and the northeastern United States for wild (lowbush) blueberries, and several US states and British Columbia for cultivated (highbush) blueberries.
-First Nations peoples of Canada consumed wild blueberries for millennia.
-Highbush blueberries were first cultivated in New Jersey around the beginning of the 20th century.